TheKoola/eosstracker/doc/EOSS-Bare-Metal-Install-Part1.md

 the machine hostname and any networking at this point.
 The computer does need a connection to the Internet to download packages.

-## 2. Configure the user environment
+## 2. Configure the EOSS PPA and user environment

 The EOSS SDR Tracker software is designed to operate under the `eosstracker` user with some elevated privileges.
 You don't necessarily have to run under